Myelin: Function

 Whilst the role of myelin as an "axonal insulator" is well-established, other functions of myelinating cells are less well known or only recently established.
 The myelinating cell "sculpts" the underlying axon by promoting the phosphorylation of neurofilaments, thus increasing the diameter or thickness of the axon at the internodal regions; helps cluster molecules on the axolemma (such as voltage-gated sodium channels) at the node of Ranvier; and modulates the transport of cytoskeletal structures and organelles such as mitochondria, along the axon.
 In 2012, evidence came to light to support a role for the myelinating cell in "feeding" the axon.
 In other words, the myelinating cell seems to act as a local "fueling station" for the axon, which uses a great deal of energy to restore the normal balance of ions between it and its environment, following the generation of action potentials.

-When a peripheral fiber is severed, the myelin sheath provides a track along which regrowth can occur.
+When a peripheral nerve fiber is severed, the myelin sheath provides a track along which regrowth can occur.
 However, the myelin layer does not ensure a perfect regeneration of the nerve fiber.
 Some regenerated nerve fibers do not find the correct muscle fibers, and some damaged motor neurons of the peripheral nervous system die without regrowth.
 Damage to the myelin sheath and nerve fiber is often associated with increased functional insufficiency.

 Unmyelinated fibers and myelinated axons of the mammalian central nervous system do not regenerate.